 - Enjoy some of Medellin’s best coffee shops like Rituales

-- Go for a stroll along Nutibara or between the First and Second Parks of Laureles.
+- Go for a stroll along Nutibara or hang out in the First and Second Parks of Laureles.

 - Head to a soccer game at the stadium when Atletico Nacional is playing.